 - ↑ A Storm of Swords, Chapter 8, Daenerys, p 92.

 - ↑ A Game of Thrones, Chapter 62, Tyrion.

 - ↑ 42.0 42.1 42.2 A Dance with Dragons, Chapter 5, Tyrion.

 - ↑ 43.0 43.1 43.2 A Dance with Dragons, Chapter 22, Tyrion.

 This page uses content from the English Wikipedia.
 The original content was at Daenerys Targaryen.
 The list of authors can be seen in the page history of Daenerys Targaryen.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.